Reviewing & Submitting A Proposal

 Once the faculty member or Principal Investigator (PI) has identified a sponsor and has developed a proposal and budget, he or she must route the proposal through the relevant University signatories (department chair, grants administrator, senior business manager, and relevant school dean) for review and clearance.
 The Office of Research Services is available to assist the PI with the development of the budget and budget justification.
-For additional information on prorpsal preparation, please see "Guidelines and Processes."

 The Office of Research Services performs the final review of the proposal to ensure that: